Find friends, join a group, make the most of UCL Start browsing

 • you share toilet, bathroom or kitchen facilities with other tenants

-If there are at least five tenants, then it is classed as a large HMO.
-All large HMOs need a licence from the council.
-You have every right to ask the landlord/agent to show proof the licence has been granted or you can contact the local council directly and check.
-You may be able to claim back money if the landlord has been renting to you without a licence under what is called a Rent Repayment Order (RRO).
-Contact us if you need any further information about Rent Repayment Order.
+You can ask the landlord/agent to show proof the licence has been granted or you can contact the local council directly and check.
+You may be able to claim back money if the landlord has been renting to you without a licence by applying for a Rent Repayment Order (RRO).
+Contact us if you need any further information about Rent Repayment Orders.